 Virtualization is the infrastructure change which enables cloud computing.
 The hypervisor is the software that creates and runs virtual machines, which can run different types of environments, sharing a single hardware processor.
 They are used to, for instance, run environments with different operating systems for different applications.
 Virtualization allows resources to be dedicated as needed, without the normal constraints of legacy on-premise networks, in which different applications run on their own particular physical servers.

-A private cloud runs best on Dedicated hardware, which guarantees resource availability.
+A private cloud runs best on Dedicated Hosting, which guarantees resource availability.
 Managing and maintaining the cloud, however, makes running your own VMware Private Cloud inefficient for many businesses.
 When bundled with other services, like a NetApp storage area network (SAN), a managed VMware solution bridges the gap between global enterprise-grade cloud performance and the limited resources most companies have to dedicate to cloud infrastructure management.

 Businesses running a VMware Private Cloud can scale their VMs up or down on demand, and quickly and easily add, deploy, and load-balance a new node.
 A hardware failure can be detected, repaired, and the node brought back online without users noticing.
 In the event of a failed hypervisor, a live migration of VMs to an online hypervisor by vSphere’s vMotion keeps your site running the entire time.